oplS15projects/FP4-proposal/README.md

 ### Norman Mutunga
 ##### First Milestone:
 * Design a user friendly  GUI for Goat Lambda ( λ ) providing an input window
-* Provide 2D and 3D Buttons for the output of the processed procedure
+* Provide Compute Button for the output of the processed procedure
 * Provide a Canvas where the output will be displayed
 * Will also give a hand with the parser for the user input.